KQM-git/TCL/docs/evidence/equipment/weapons.md

 * [Off-field non-stacking](https://www.youtube.com/watch?v=RuvFx74qMXk)

 **Significance:**
 Triggering and maintaining PJWS stacks in real combat scenarios is a lot easier than initially assumed.
-Especially for certain units with a high hit rate elemental Skill or Burst Skill like XL.
+Especially for certain units with a high hit rate Elemental Skill or Burst Skill like XL.

 #### PJWS New Stacks Extend Duration